Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 **Rewards**

-Rewards are also assigned in the AgentAct() function.
-The learning algorithm uses the rewards assigned to the agent property at each step in the simulation and learning process to determine whether it is giving the agent to optimal actions.
+Reinforcement learning requires rewards.
+Assign rewards in the `AgentAct()` function.
+The learning algorithm uses the rewards assigned to the agent at each step in the simulation and learning process to determine whether it is giving the agent to optimal actions.
 You want to reward an agent for completing the assigned task (reaching the Target cube, in this case) and punish the agent if it irrevocably fails (falls off the platform).
 You can sometimes speed up training with sub-rewards that encourage behavior that helps the agent complete the task.
-For example, the RollerAgent reward system provides a small reward if the agent moves closer to the target in a step.
+For example, the RollerAgent reward system provides a small reward if the agent moves closer to the target in a step and a small negative reward at each step which encourages the agent to complete its task quickly.

 The RollerAgent calculates the distance to detect when it reaches the target.
 When it does, the code increments the Agent.reward variable by 1.0 and marks the agent as finished by setting the agent to done.